 Identifying the Pain You Resolve

-You might be able to think of a few pain points that you can help with.
-But whether or not you have a few ideas floating around in your head, to build a strong insurance sales pitch, it can be good to brainstorm a complete list of key pain points to focus on.
+You might be able to think of a few pain points you can help with.
+But whether or not you have a few ideas floating around in your head to build a strong insurance sales pitch, it can be good to brainstorm a complete list of key pain points to focus on.

 Use Pain in Your Introduction